Skip to content

 Hormone Therapy

 Your body makes different types of hormones to control how certain cells function.
-Hormones include estrogen, testosterone, cortisol, insulin, and adrenaline.
+Hormones include estrogen, progesterone, testosterone, cortisol, insulin, and adrenaline.
 Some cancers need hormones to grow.
-Medical oncologists use hormone therapy to block those hormones, alter the hormone so it doesn’t work, or stop cancer from growing.
+Medical oncologists use hormone therapy to block those hormones and prevent cancer from growing or returning.

 Our team uses hormone therapy to treat different cancers, including breast, endometrial, adrenal, and prostate.
 You may be given hormone therapy as oral medicine or through injection.